Civl is a verifier for concurrent programs following two core design principles.

 Resources

-We also recommend looking at simple
+We recommend looking at simple

-examples from our test suite,
+examples from our suite of samples,

 like Program*.bpl